-In addition, the exchange of information with competitors is a delicate subject within competition law.
+The exchange of information with competitors is a delicate subject within competition law.
 It generally prohibits competitors from exchanging information relevant to competition.
 Even the one-sided and one-off disclosure of information relevant to competition might constitute a violation of competition law if it allows for concerted practices between the disclosing and the receiving company and thus reduces competitive pressure.
-There is always a risk that an exchange on information on permissible topics may drift off towards prohibited or sensitive subjects.
-In addition, the list of topics specified above is not exhaustive and the general regulations under Point 1 apply at all times.
+There is always a risk that an exchange of information on permissible topics may drift off toward prohibited or sensitive subjects.
+In addition, the list of topics specified above is not exhaustive and the general regulations under point 1 apply at all times.
+Please also refer to ANNEX I of this guideline.